U.S. SEC Chairperson Jay Clayton Clarifies that Ethereum is Not a Security

 SEC Chairman’s Past Comments

-The SEC Chairman Jay Clayton has spoken a number of times on treating ICO token as securities.
+The SEC Chairman Jay Clayton has spoken a number of times on treating ICO tokens as securities.
 Each time when asked, Clayton has said that he is quite firm on his view regarding it. during a CNBC interview in June 2018, Clayton said:

 “If you have an ICO or a stock, and you want to sell it in a private placement, follow the private placement rules.
 If you want to do any IPO with a token, come see us.
 File financial statements, file disclosure, take the responsibility our laws require.”